Casuistry1/zDiscord/README.md

 # zDiscord

-An easily configurable /discord command for your Minecraft server.
+A simple /discord command for your Minecraft server

 You need JDK 21 or newer to use zDiscord.